sarathsaleem/observable-workers/README.md

         server : {
             url:'http://localhost:8888/workers',
             auth : 'session'| 'none' | 'token',
-            silentfail : true // on server connection lost be silent or throw error and restart with out server
+            silentfail : true

         },
         maxWorkers: // the number of maximun worker in client and server }

+silentfail will determine , on server connection lost be silent or throw error and restart with out server

 Assigning data